Taxpayers Spent $14,000 On Secret Service For Ivanka Trump's Post-Charlottesville Getaway

 Advertisement

 Naturally, the Trumps are not the first first family to take trips on taxpayers' dime.
-But it should be noted that Trump has often railed that the trips taken by his predecessor and his family were a waste of taxpayer money.
-According to conservative watchdog group Judicial Watch, the cost of the Obama family's travel during the eight years President Obama was in U.S. office cost just under $100 million USD.
-By contrast, Trump’s trips during just his first 80 days in office cost $20 million USD, according to CNN.
-His trips to his Mar-a-Lago resort alone, as of June, have been more expensive than the investigation into Russia's interference in the 2016 U.S. presidential election.
+But it should be noted that President Trump has often railed that the trips taken by his predecessor and his family were a waste of taxpayer money.
+According to conservative watchdog group Judicial Watch, the cost of the Obama family's travel during the eight years President Obama was in office cost just under $100 million.
+By contrast, Trump’s trips during just his first 80 days in office cost $20 million, according to CNN.
+His trips to his Mar-a-Lago resort alone, as of June, have been more expensive than the investigation into Russia's interference in the 2016 presidential election.

 Advertisement